 Japanese Play-by-Postcard RPGs: Net Games

 A while back I was going through my small collection of issues of RPG Magazine from the early 90s and a back-page advertisement for a "Net Game" caught my eye.
 Checking the date on the magazine - 1990 - I was surprised, since it seemed to predate widespread adoption of the Internet - what could a "net game" have been?
-Reading up on the game in the advertisement - 那由他の果てに ("At the Edge of Infinity") by 遊演体/Youentai - I discovered the world of play-by-mail RPGs in 1990s Japan.
-Many magazines, books, net auctions, abandoned web pages, and personal testimonies later, I decided to write this article to give an overview of it all.
+Reading up on the game in the advertisement - 那由他の果てに ("At the Edge of Infinity") by 遊演体/Youentai - I discovered the fascinating world of play-by-mail RPGs in 1990s Japan.

 What Were Net Games?